 In consultation with outside specialists, we estimate the fair value of our reporting units using various valuation techniques, with the primary technique being a discounted cash flow analysis.
 A discounted cash flow analysis requires us to make various assumptions about our reporting units, including their respective forecasted sales, operating margins and growth rates, as well as discount rates.
 Our assumptions about discount rates are based on the weighted average cost of capital for comparable companies.
-Our assumptions about sales, operating margins and growth rates are based on our forecasts, business plans, economic projections, anticipated future cash flows, and marketplace data.
+Our assumptions about sales, operating margins and growth rates for periods plans, economic projections, anticipated future cash flows, and marketplace data.
 We also make assumptions for varying perpetual growth rates for periods beyond our long-term business plan period.
 We base our fair value estimates on projected financial information and assumptions that we believe are reasonable.
-However, actual future results may differ materially from these estimates and projections.
-The valuation methodology we use to estimate the fair value of reporting units requires inputs and assumptions that reflect current market conditions, as well as the impact of planned business and operational strategies that require management judgment.
+However, actual future results may differ materially from these estimates and projections, as well as the impact of planned business and operational strategies that require management judgment.
 The estimated fair value could increase or decrease depending on changes in the inputs and assumptions.